Most Popular

 Who is an LOU in the LEI dimension?

-A Local Operating Unit (LOU) is an authorized organization that issues LEI codes.
+A Local Operating Unit (LOU) is an authorised organisation that issues LEI codes.
 You’ll find a list of official LEI issuers on the GLEIF website.

 Global Legal Entity System (GLEIS)

 In response to the 2008 Global Financial Crisis, the Group of Twenty (G20) called on the Financial Stability Board (FSB) to provide recommendations for a global Legal Entity Identifier (LEI) and a supporting governance structure.
-This gave rise to the development of the Global LEI System, which, through the issuance of LEIs, now provides unique identification of legal entities participating in financial transactions across the globe.
+This led to the development of the Global LEI System, which, through the issuance of LEIs, now provides unique identification of legal entities participating in global financial transactions.

 Global Legal Entity Foundation (GLEIF)

-From there, a not-for-profit organization, the Global Legal Entity Identifier Foundation (GLEIF) was created, to support the implementation and use of the LEI.
+From there, a not-for-profit organization, the Global Legal Entity Identifier Foundation (GLEIF), was created to support implementing and using the LEI.
 GLEIF services are in charge of establishing operational integrity within the Global LEI System.

 Local Operating Unit (LOU)

-LEIs are issued by authorized organizations called Local Operating Units (LOUs).
-You’ll find a list of LEI issuing organizations on the GLEIF website.
+LEIs are issued by authorised organisations called Local Operating Units (LOUs).
+You’ll find a list of LEI issuing organisations on the GLEIF website.

 Registration Agent

 To further streamline the processing of LEIs, GLEIF introduced the concept of the Registration Agent.
-Their role is to help legal entities like you, looking to obtain an LEI code.
-Registration Agents success is determined by the efficiency of their systems and by how well they can simplify and accommodate the LEI registration or renewal process for their clients.
+Their role is to help legal entities like you looking to obtain an LEI code.
+Registration Agents success is determined by the efficiency of their systems and by how well they can simplify and accommodate their clients’ LEI registration or renewal process.

-LEI issuing organizations’ Registration Agents are listed under each LEI issuing organization’s basic information on the GLEIF website.
+LEI issuing organisations’ Registration Agents are listed under each LEI issuing organisation’s basic information on the GLEIF website.

 LEI pricing structure

-The fees charged for the issuance and maintenance of an LEI are entirely a matter of the LOU or Registration Agent.
+The fees charged for issuing and maintaining an LEI are entirely a matter of the LOU or Registration Agent.
 The GLEIS has been set up so that the LEI cost can differ among various service providers.
 This is done to encourage healthy competition and benefit the end customer.
 Since the number needs to be updated yearly – the costs will start to add up.
 For this reason, we encourage you to pay close attention to the price and take it as the primary factor when registering an LEI code.

-What you often don’t hear about LEIs, is that the organization’s charging structure determines the LEI prices and has nothing to do with the value of the LEI code itself.
+What you often don’t hear about LEIs is that the organisation’s charging structure determines the LEI prices and has nothing to do with the value of the LEI code itself.

-To keep the GLEIF running, they surcharge 11 USD per LEI application for 1 year.
-The next organization to add to the price is an LEI issuer, an LOU.
+To keep the GLEIF running, they surcharge 11 USD per LEI application for one year.
+The following organisation to add to the price is an LEI issuer, an LOU.
 Last in line is a Registration Agent, whose prices are often determined by the cost of the LEI they receive from their LOU.

 REGISTER LEI NOW